phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

  # FAQ

-Have a question about Adobe® PhoneGap™ Build?
+Have a question about Adobe&reg; PhoneGap&trade; Build?
 Check out our FAQ below.
 We’ll be adding to this FAQ regularly, so if you have questions that need answering, [please ask us](http://community.phonegap.com).